test-devsecops/existing-tickets-triage-automation/README.md

 # Existing Tickets Triage Automation

-This project automates the triage of security findings from Excel files, integrating with Checkmarx and JIRA APIs.
+This project automates the triage of security findings from Excel files, integrating with Checkmarx.
 It processes Excel files in a specified folder, updates findings in Checkmarx, and summarizes the results.

 ---